Single Color Root Touch Up $60+

 Single Process Color – ($60+) Single process generally refers to coloring your hair one color.
 Provides 100% gray coverage for all hair types.
 Colors can be kept natural or more trendy.
-Color can be applied with permanent or semi-permanent formulations, this also adds shine and conditioning agents.
+Color can be applied with permanent formulations.
+Single Process Color includes up to 1″ from the roots.
+Extra color may require additional charge.

 What Is Single Process Coloring?